Yangeric96888/PhillyVotingProject/README.md

 # Credit
 Office of Philadelphia City Commission (https://www.philadelphiavotes.com/home/item/2111-polling-place-list-2022-primary-election.html), for providing the poll station data <br>
-Geocodio, for converting locations into coordinates Folium, for providing map code
+Geocodio, for converting locations into coordinates <br>
+Folium, for providing map code <br>
-Glyphicons and Bootstrap, for providing the icon used in this project You, for reading this!
+Glyphicons and Bootstrap, for providing the icon used in this project <br>
+You, for reading this! <br>